wri/gfw-datapump/tests/README.md

 Tests are performed through extensive mocking using localstack and MockServer.
 Both are set up as local services using docker compose.

+###Localstack

+Localstack is a service that attempts to completely mock AWS.
+These tests use the Pro version, so you must set the LOCALSTACK_API_KEY environment variable to run the tests.

 ###Terraform
 The mock environment is created by using mostly the same terraform code used for production deployment.
 This also allows testing of the infrastructure code.